robhowley/betterby-bike/index.md

 ---
-title: The bike infra research cheatsheet
+title: The bike research cheatsheet
 layout: home
 excerpt: Life is better by bike, here are the receipts.
 permalink: /